joaquin-casanova/joaquin-casanova.github.io/content/posts/normalization_denormalization.md

 However calculate metrics is expensive  due to large normalization it is necessary to perform many joins between tables.
 ### OLAP
+The main propouse of the OLAP system is support complex analysis.
 #### De-Normalization
 De-normalization is an optimization technique with the aim of speeding up data retrieval.